habedi/PracticalMachineLearning/README.md

 * [GraphDrawing](https://www.gradlibrary.net): A very nice graph analysis and drawing library in Java
 * [Sketch Library](http://hadjieleftheriou.com/sketches/index.html): A C++ library for data summarization
 * [The Lemur Project](https://sourceforge.net/projects/lemur/): A collection of search engine, text processing and Data Mining tools and libraries in C++ and Java-like RankLib for ranking
-* [VisPy](http://vispy.org/): A Python library for interactive scientific visualization that is designed to be fast, scalable and easy to use
+* [VisPy](http://vispy.org/): A Python library for interactive scientific visualisation that is designed to be fast, scalable and easy to use
 * [Awesome Machine Learning](https://github.com/josephmisiti/awesome-machine-learning): A curated list of awesome Machine Learning frameworks, libraries and software, etc
 * [MOA Framework](https://moa.cms.waikato.ac.nz): A fantastic Java software environment and framework for Stream Mining
 * [MEKA](http://waikato.github.io/meka): A multi-label classification tool, it works on top of Weka
 * [Mulan](http://mulan.sourceforge.net): A Java library for learning on multi-label data
 * [Dlib](http://dlib.net): A fast Machine Learning library implemented in C++ for solving real-world data problems
 * [MITE](https://github.com/mit-nlp/MITIE): A library and tool for information extraction on text data, it's built on top of Dlib with binding for languages like Java and Python
-* [GraphStream](http://graphstream-project.org/): GraphStream is a Java library for analyzing and visualizing dynamic graphs
+* [GraphStream](http://graphstream-project.org/): GraphStream is a Java library for analysing and visualising dynamic graphs
 * [Cytoscape](https://cytoscape.org): A complex network (graph) visualization tool in Java
-* [Gephi](https://gephi.org): A network visualization and analysis tool in Java
+* [Gephi](https://gephi.org): A network visualisation and analysis tool in Java
-* [SocNetV](https://socnetv.org): A handy social network visualization tool
+* [SocNetV](https://socnetv.org): A handy social network visualisation tool
-* [Visone](http://visone.info): Yet another handy social network analysis and visualization tool
+* [Visone](http://visone.info): Yet another handy social network analysis and visualisation tool
 * [Flashlight](https://github.com/facebookresearch/flashlight): A fast Machine Learning library in C++
 * [Machine Learning with Python](https://github.com/susanli2016/Machine-Learning-with-Python): A collection of ML algorithms and their sample use-cases implemented in Python
 * [TANAGRA](http://eric.univ-lyon2.fr/~ricco/tanagra/en/tanagra.html): "TANAGRA is a free DATA MINING software for academic and research purposes" its website